wix/stylable/_docs/references/pseudo-elements.md

 .Page__root .Page__main-player.SuperVideoPlayer__root .VideoPlayer__play-button { color: silver; }
 ```

+## Override custom pseudo-elements

+You can use CSS classes to override extended pseudo-elements.

 > **Note**:
-> With this mechanism you can override native pseudo-elements.
-For example, if one of your classes is called `.first-line`, accessing it as `.class::first-line` would override the native behavior.
-This can lead to code that's confusing and hard to maintain.
+> You can also override native pseudo-elements using **Stylable's** custom pseudo-elements bit this is not recommended as it can lead to code that's confusing and hard to maintain.

-## Override custom pseudo-elements

-You may use CSS classes normally to override extended pseudo-elements.
-In the example below, our root extends `VideoPlayer` and so any class placed on the root will override the pseudo-element.
+In this example, `root` extends `VideoPlayer` and so any class placed on the `root` overrides the pseudo-element.

 ### CSS API:
 ```css